Start planning your trip to the Formula 1 Chinese Grand Prix 2025 in Shanghai. Information about visas, money & language

 After being closed off to the rest of the world during the Covid-19 pandemic, China ended its Zero-Covid policy in early 2023.
-The country is once again open to international tourists and F1 is set to visit Shanghai International Circuit in April 2024 for the first race in five years.
+The country is once again open to international tourists and F1 returned to the Shanghai International Circuit in April 2024 for the first Chinese Grand Prix in five years.

 Shanghai Travel: Need to know